danielberkompas/danielberkompas.github.io/_posts/2015-06-10-how-to-write-guard-macros.md

   - elixir
 ---

-I recently discovered that it is possible to write custom guard statements for Elixir, provided that the macro expands to expressions that are supported in guards natively.
+I recently discovered that it is possible to write custom guard macros for Elixir, provided that the macro expands to expressions that are supported in guards natively.